dcao/seascape/README.md

 ## Scraping data

-Seascape relies on scraping data from the CAPE website for its function; this can be accomplished with `seascape/scrape_cape.py`.
-Keep in mind that the script requires you to log in with your UCSD account.
+Seascape relies on scraping data from the CAPE website for its function; this can be accomplished with the `scrape-sparse` executable.
+There are two ways of running it:

+- Without an argument, during which it will use Selenium to navigate to the correct page and scrape the data (you will need to log into your UCSD account during the process).

+- With a file argument pointing to the downloaded CAPE Results page, where the data can be scraped without Selenium.

 ## Acknowledgments

 - CAPE for the original data

-- [Smarter CAPEs](http://smartercapes.com) for the concept & scraping code
+- [Smarter CAPEs](http://smartercapes.com) for the concept & original scraping code

 This project was originally created for [SPIS 2019](https://sites.google.com/a/eng.ucsd.edu/spis/home).